mickey2798/mickey2798/README.md

 - 👀 I’m interested in Software Development, Machine learning and Deep Learning
 - 🌱 I’m currently learning Data Structure and Algorithm and making my problem solving skills better everyday.
 - 💞️ I’m looking to collaborate on any self made projects.
-- 📫 How to reach me ...
-     Connect with me on my linkedin profile - https://www.linkedin.com/in/piyushkumarsahoo/
+- 📫 Connect with me on my linkedin profile - https://www.linkedin.com/in/piyushkumarsahoo/

 <!---
 mickey2798/mickey2798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.